Manx Lottery Trust

 Overview

 The Manx Lottery Trust is an independent charitable trust registered on the Isle of Man (charity number 1021), constituted under a trust deed dated 21 May 2008.
-As a delegated partner of the National Lottery Community Fund, the Trust has distributed over £13 million to good causes on the Isle of Man across 34 years.
+As a delegated partner of the National Lottery Community Fund, the Trust provides grants to appropriate organisations for the benefit of people resident on the Isle of Man.
 The Trust received £6 million in funding in 2021, enabling it to grant £600,000 annually to Manx causes over ten years through its Community Awards Programme.
-Since its launch in 2015, the Community Awards Programme has supported 153 Isle of Man projects.
-The Trust's mission is to provide grants to appropriate organisations for the benefit of people resident on the Isle of Man, funding a wide range of community projects aimed at developing skills, improving health, revitalizing the local environment, and enabling people to become more active citizens.
+The Trust's mission is to fund a wide range of community projects aimed at developing skills, improving health, revitalising the local environment, and enabling people to become more active citizens.

 Funding Priorities